Streampunk/phaneron/README.md

-# phaneron
+# Phaneron
-Clustered, accelerated and cloud-fit video server with its building blocks.
+Clustered, accelerated and cloud-fit video server, pre-assembled and in kit form.